 Prior to March 2018, we failed to make adequate employee benefit plan payments or employee individual income tax withholdings.
 We have recorded accruals for estimated underpaid amounts in our financial statements accordingly.
 As of the date of the prospectus, we have not received any notification from the relevant PRC authorities alleging that we have not made adequate payments and demanding payment of the same.
 We also are not aware of any employee's complaint or demand for payment of the same, nor have we received any notification from labor arbitration tribunals or the PRC courts regarding disputes with respect to social welfare and housing provident fund contributions.
 Remitting such underpaid amounts involves conditions on the implementation level, including, for instance, varying levels of acceptance by our employees of the employee benefit plans, some of which are beyond our control.
 In accordance with relevant PRC laws and regulations, we may be required to settle such underpaid amounts of employee benefit payments or employee withholding individual income tax payments on our own before a stipulated deadline, which would adversely affect our liquidity status.
 Furthermore, we may also be subject to late fees or fines in relation to the underpaid amounts.
 For instance, we may be subject to a late fee of 0.05% or 0.2%, depending on the circumstances, of the amount of overdue social insurance payments per day and a fine ranging from one to three times of the overdue amount.
-If we are subject to late fees or fines in relation to the underpaid employee benefits or withhold individual income tax fines in relation to the underpaid employee benefits or withhold individual income tax on employees' salaries, our financial condition and results of operations may be adversely affected.
+In addition, we may be subject to a fine in relation to the overdue employee withholding payments ranging from 50% to three times of the overdue amount.
+If we are subject to late fees or fines in relation to the underpaid employee benefits or withhold individual income tax on employees' salaries, our financial condition and results of operations may be adversely affected.